deficollective/deficollective.github.io/content/english/blog/make-defi-decentralized-again.md

 *Figure 3: Trilemma faced by Stablecoin Systems.
 Source: [Viswanath-Natraj and Amit Chaudhary](https://cepr.org/voxeu/columns/algorithmic-stablecoins-and-devaluation-risk)*

 We find similar trade-offs in other DeFi systems, such as staking services, oracle systems, lending markets, and exchanges.
 Fundamentally, **the choice for decentralization means to give up control over a system**.
 A (fully) decentralized system can thus never have a central point of control, no matter whether control is exercised by an individual or groups of individuals.
 The implication is that decentralized systems must implement autonomous mechanisms to respond to all sorts of (adverse) activity.
 This requires more careful design, planning, and implementation, resulting in higher engineering costs and longer go-to-market times.
-Decentralized systems also often suffer from certain unattractive features, such as higher transaction costs and slower finality; like DeFi services running on a decentralized and secure (but not scalable) blockchain compared to services that run on a secure and scalable (but not decentralized) blockchain.
+Decentralized systems also often suffer from certain unattractive features, such as higher transaction costs and slower finality - like DeFi services running on a decentralized and secure (but not scalable) blockchain compared to services that run on a secure and scalable (but not decentralized) blockchain.

 ## Advancing decentralization